How does it feel to be part of a vocal quartet?

 What is coming up next on your schedule?

 I’ve just finished up two Bach projects - Christus in the St. John Passion (one of my favourite roles), and a program of music by Bach's ancestors with Latitude 37 (including my first time singing the famous cantata Ich habe Genug).
-Coming up are two projects out at Monash University (where I direct the 80 voice concert choir) – Haydn’s Mass in Time of War (actually with Merlyn, Sally-Anne and Andrew as fellow soloists), and a program called “A Field of Dreams” featuring music by Eric Whitacre, Randall Thompson and my great friend and mentor Noel Ancell that I’m really excited about conducting.
+Coming up are two projects out at Monash University (where I direct the 80 voice concert choir) – Haydn’s Mass in Time of War (actually with Merlyn, Sally-Anne and Andrew as fellow soloists), and a program called “A Field of Dreams” featuring music by Eric Whitacre & Randall Thompson that I’m really excited about conducting.
 With Songmakers, we’re also returning to the Art Gallery of NSW and Art Song Canberra, both of which have been real highlights of the past five seasons.

 Nick Dinopoulos sings with Songmakers Australia in "Songs to a Distant Beloved" on April 13 at Melbourne Recital Centre.
 The performance will feature a reconstruction of Schumann's original conception of the "Spanisches Liederspiel".